Workiva/over_react/doc/wrapping_js_components.md

 ### Creating the Annotation

-The annotation is how Dart knows what JS API needs to be linked to the Dart variable.
+The annotation is how Dart knows what JS API needs to be linked to the Dart getter.
 In other words, if you do:

 ```dart
 @JS('SomeJsComponent')